astc-conference/demonstration2/README.md

-# ASTC Presentatoin
+# ASTC Presentation
-Repo for demo 2
+Repository for demo 2.